-Girls are allowed to have mobile phones and devices within the school day, provided they are using them in a mature and responsible manner as outlined in this document.
+Girls are allowed to have mobile phones and devices within the school day, provided they are using them in a mature and responsible manner.

-Mobile Devices and laptops to be locked in the girl's study room at 21:00.
+Mobile Devices and laptops to be locked in the girl's study room at lights out.